shirshance/Mito-Aberrant-Peptide-Predictor/README.md

 ## Overview

-MitoAberrantPeptidePredictor is an in silico mitochondrial translation simulator designed to model abnormal translation events under altered translation conditions.
+MitoAberrantPeptidePredictor is an in silico mitochondrial translation simulator designed to model abnormal translation events occurring during mitochondrial protein synthesis.

-The tool predicts how translation outcomes may change when specific codons trigger simulated ribosomal frameshift events during mitochondrial translation, generating alternative peptide products that may not exist under standard conditions.
+Mitochondria contain their own translation machinery, including a specialized set of mitochondrial transfer RNAs (mt-tRNAs) and a distinct genetic code used to translate the 13 mitochondrially encoded proteins.

-The software compares canonical and altered translation products and identifies peptide regions generated specifically after translation disruptions.
+Transfer RNA modifications are critical for accurate codon decoding and translation fidelity.
+Alterations in these processes may affect ribosome behavior and potentially generate unexpected translation products.

-This project aims to provide a computational framework for exploring how changes in translation behavior can influence protein products and potentially generate novel peptide sequences.
+This tool predicts how mitochondrial translation outcomes may change when specific codons trigger simulated ribosomal frameshift events, generating alternative peptide products that may not exist under normal conditions.

 ---